jueyang/jueyang.github.io/_posts/posts/2018-09-03-netherlands.md

 Being here is a demarcation in time.

-I was born into a working class family during the post-Cultural-Revolution, early-economic-reform Chinas.*
+I was born into a working class family during the post-Cultural-Revolution, early-economic-reform China.*

 I would not know anything about my family until many years later, after I left the country for the United States.